 Times when taking out a balloon payment car loan can make sense include the following situations:

-You’re expecting additional income to be available when the balloon payment is due
+You’re expecting additional income to be available when the balloon payment is due.

-Investments you own will mature before the balloon payment is owed
+Investments you own will mature before the balloon payment is owed.

-You have the money to make the higher payments, but you appreciate how the lender is carrying the deficit for you during the loan’s term
+You have the money to make the higher payments, but you appreciate how the lender is carrying the deficit for you during the loan’s term.

-You don’t have much money for a down payment, but you can meet the monthly car payments (and will be able to manage the balloon payment)
+You don’t have much money for a down payment, but you can meet the monthly car payments (and will be able to manage the balloon payment).

 On the other hand, if you have any doubts about your ability to hand over that hefty last payment at the end of the loan’s term, a balloon payment auto loan might not be the best idea.
-Some states may give you the right to refinance a balloon payment car loan, but that right is not universal.
-Having a backup plan might be helpful if your balloon refinancing request is denied.

 Requirements for Balloon Payment Auto Loans